Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Prompts

 \subsubsection{Perception Tasks: Functional Attribute Subtasks}

-To evaluate an AI system’s understanding of object functionality in images, we generate multi-choice question-answer pairs based on objects highlighted with bounding boxes, focusing on detailed attribute analysis and functional reasoning (Figure~\ref{prompt:functional_qa_generation}).
+To evaluate an AI system’s understanding of object functionality in images, we generate multi-choice question-answer pairs based on objects highlighted with bounding boxes, focusing on detailed attribute analysis and functional reasoning (Fig.~\ref{prompt:functional_qa_generation}).